blackyboy/Ubuntu-Linux-Stuffs/How-to-Backup-files-from-Ubuntu-&-Debian-Server's-to-Amazon-s3.md

 Step 5:

-Here we can Create a Bucket to upload out file's
+Here we can Create a Bucket to upload out files

 ```
 # s3cmd mb s3://server-backup